thesunny/api/readme.md

 ## Design Decisions

-You will feel a need to improve this API.
-Most likely, you don't want to.
-There are good reasons why the API is designed this way.
-Here are a few:

-- Next.js gets upgraded frequently so we try not to build up on Next.js methods and types
+- Next.js gets upgraded frequently so we try not to build on top of Next.js methods and types
 - The `Client` method is unrelated to Next.js.
 It actually doesn't have any Next.js integration which keeps it clean.
 - The `API.method` function is as minimal as possible.
 Here's some thoughts on its design:
 - - **Get Response Type**: It does all you to get the `Response` type for consumption by the client using `API.Response`.